 Evidence Accomplishments Concerns their field continue to have conversation about this.
-Faculty Senate > 41% of the full-time o Op3.35 Per Course Faculty A per ➤ Assessment Council professional staff held a course faculty member is appointed on a semester basis to teach no more master's or specialist than six credit hours per semester.
-Quality Initiative Project. degree or higher Employment terminates automatically at the end of the semester or academic Faculty Handbook. ➤ The Springfield campus had 697 full-time year appointment.
-Per course faculty 7 2 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 should possess a master's degree or Digital Measures instructional faculty members in fall 2012 the equivalent professional experience in a field determined acceptable by the Dean.
-Per course faculty members Faculty Development for a 1:30 faculty-to- receive no retirement or insurance Fearly Center for Teaching and Learning student ratio. benefits.
+Faculty Senate ➤ 41% of the full-time o Op3.35 Per Course Faculty A per ➤ Assessment Council professional staff held a course faculty member is appointed on a semester basis to teach no more master's or specialist than six credit hours per semester.
+Quality Initiative Project. degree or higher Employment terminates automatically at the end of the semester or academic Faculty Handbook.
+The Springfield campus had 697 full-time year appointment.
+Per course faculty , and any remindred in should possess a master's degree or Digital Measures instructional faculty members in fall 2012 the equivalent professional experience in a field determined acceptable by the Dean.
+Per course faculty members Faculty Development for a 1:30 faculty-to- receive no retirement or insurance Equity Center for Teaching and Learning student ratio. benefits.
 However, they may be Faculty Center for Teaching and Learning Several faculty allowed the use of Hammons Student ➤ 2012 NSSE Means and Frequencies volunteers also participate in assessing Center, the Meyer Libraries, resources provided by Computer student work through the Services, and Taylor Health and Cooperative program with the University university's Quality Wellness Center.
-Per course faculty of Missouri-Columbia Initiative Project. have only the duties directly Of the 697 full-time associated with teaching and are not Staff Orientation, Compliance, and Professional Development instructional faculty required to perform committee work nor assume other responsibilities 1 Totessional Development members employed at required of tenure-track faculty.
-A My Learning Connection MSU in fall 2012, 73% notice and search process is not ➤ Master Advisor held a doctoral or required to fill these positions, but reasonable effort should be made to Iviastei Advisoi professional degree. meet the affirmative action policy. ➤ Of the 361 per course These positions require the faculty, 21.6% held a recommendation of the Department Head and of the Dean, and approval doctoral or professional by the Provost. degree, and 57.6% held a master's or specialist > Do we have enough processes and degree resources for ensuring that instructors are In the 2012-2013 current in their disciplines and adept in their teaching roles?
+Per course faculty of Missouri-Columbia Initiative Project. have only the duties directly Of the 697 full-time associated with teaching and are not Staff Orientation, Compliance, and Professional Development instructional faculty required to perform committee work nor assume other responsibilities 1 Tolessional Development members employed at required of tenure-track faculty.
+A My Learning Connection MSU in fall 2012, 73% notice and search process is not ➤ Master Advisor held a doctoral or required to fill these positions, but reasonable effort should be made to Widster Fidvisor professional degree. meet the affirmative action policy. ➤ Of the 361 per course These positions require the faculty, 21.6% held a recommendation of the Department Head and of the Dean, and approval doctoral or professional by the Provost. degree, and 57.6% held a master's or specialist Do we have enough processes and degree resources for ensuring that instructors are current in their disciplines and adept in ➤ In the 2012-2013 their teaching roles?
 SB389 requires that academic year, 41% of we list all instructors (even per course) in the full-time a database with their highest degree and qualifications for teaching the course.